facebook/react-native-website/docs/_integration-with-exisiting-apps-java.md

 ### Creating a release build in Android Studio

 You can use Android Studio to create your release builds too!
 It’s as quick as creating release builds of your previously-existing native Android app.

+If you use the React Native Gradle Plugin as described above, everything should work when running app from Android Studio.

-There’s one additional step, which you’ll have to do before every release build.
+If you're not using the React Native Gradle Plugin, there’s one additional step which you’ll have to do before every release build.
 You need to execute the following to create a React Native bundle, which will be included with your native Android app:

 ```shell
 $ npx react-native bundle --platform android --dev false --entry-file index.js --bundle-output android/com/your-company-name/app-package-name/src/main/assets/index.android.bundle --assets-dest android/com/your-company-name/app-package-name/src/main/res/